 Five years ago when OnePlus first came into existence it was a complete unknown.
 For tech fans the world over, the brand's promise of a flagship-like device at a much lower price was too good to ignore.
 It soon got noticed.

-Now as it is approaching its fifth birthday, the brand is growing its presence in key markets, and is slowly turning into a proper smartphone maker.
-Never has that been more true than with the launch of the OnePlus 6T.
-In the UK, it's available from all major carriers (it's not an O2 exclusive anymore), but now comes in three different models: the OnePlus 7, OnePlus 7 Pro and the 5G version of the latter.
+Having recently celebrated its fifth birthday, the brand is growing its presence in key markets, and is slowly turning into a proper smartphone maker.
+Never has that been more true than with the most recent launch of the 7 series.
+Not only is it available from all major carriers (it's not an O2 exclusive anymore), but now comes in three different models: the OnePlus 7, OnePlus 7 Pro and the 5G version of the latter.

 That means the now 6+ month old OnePlus 6T is replaced, but that doesn't mean you should dismiss it.
 If you can find one to buy, you might just find a bargain in your hands.
-It's comfortably cheaper than the best flagship phones from the likes of Apple, Samsung, Google and even Huawei - and even in its £649 guise as the McLaren Edition 6T.
+It's comfortably cheaper than the best flagship phones from the likes of Apple, Samsung, Google and even Huawei - and even in its guise as the McLaren Edition 6T.